 Mold Growth – Mold is a byproduct of heat, moisture and a food source.
 Your home’s wood framework, drywall and carpet are areas that mold can easily grow on.
 Allowing water to remain present in the area will eventually lead to mold attaching itself to the organic material in the home.

 Pests – Mosquitos, mice, camel crickets and many other pests can infest the area.
-Standing water or moisture in general is a draw to insects and other pests.
+Standing water or moisture in general is a draw to insects and other pests to your basement.

 Ways to Prevent the Risk of Flooding